vonovak/react-native-flabel-textfield/README.md

 # React Native Floating Label TextField

 A simple wrapper around `TextField`.
 Tested on Android.
-Note the wrapped TextField has no placeholder - the placeholder is 'simulated' by the floating label being down where the placeholder ould normally be.
+Note the wrapped TextField has no placeholder - the placeholder is 'simulated' by the floating label being down where the placeholder would normally be.
 I might later add a version which actually uses placeholder but for now, trying to use the placeholder causes issues with appearance.**

 ### install
 `npm i --save rn-flabel-textfield`